 A short Encore for the Royal Northern Sinfonia, as part of their 60th anniversary season, for the orchestra and Lars Vogt.

-I grew up on the Hartlepool coast, about 100m from the North Sea, and what I mainly remember about it is its ruthless sense of humor.
+I grew up on the Hartlepool coast, about 100m from the North Sea, and what I mainly remember about it is its ruthless sense of humour.
 I remember: the garage at the bottom of the road blown flat, seaweed chunks thrown 35m inland, parks becoming sand dunes, sand dunes eating walls, the Seaton Carew Seaside Christmas Tree stripped of lights and felled (about once a week), and genuinely struggling to get upwind in good enough time to make the school bus.
 But I do miss it, when I’m back in Hartlepool I don’t feel home until I hear it swelling in the background.
 This 3-minute piece for piano and orchestra is a tongue-in-cheek tribute to that brutal sea.
 Inspired by Handel’s joyfully simple organ concertos, surges of chords move between piano and orchestra, calmly, before overlapping, surging and breaking in sequence and repeat.

 "a vivid musical portrayal ... a gem" -- Gavin Engelbrecht, The Northern Echo

-"vividly portrayed" -- Janes Shuttleworth, Bachtrack
+"vividly portrayed" -- Jane Shuttleworth, Bachtrack

 New works for Apartment House and Royal Northern Sinfonia / Lars Vogt

 I've recently finished two new works: a string trio, '3 missed alarms' and 'The Sea' for orchestra and piano.
 They'll be performed 28 Jan at Listenpony and 15 Feb at The Sage Gateshead, respectively.
 Check out the details on the calendar page.